 Some members of the Telugu Diaspora in USA have stretched their helping hands to execute a few development projects in the rural backwaters of Andhra Pradesh.
 Collectively titled “Janmbhoomi,” the projects include a noble plan to digitalize 5000 government schools across the state.
 Two computers, two inverters, one projector and some other gadgets will be provided to each school for a budget of INR 150,000, which will be divided between Telugu Indian Americans and the Andhra Pradesh government in a 70:30 equation.

 The schools, once digitized under the project “Janmbhoomi,” will be teaching a bilingual curriculum (English and Telugu) in form of digital content.
 The project also includes an online portal for the Telugu Diaspora to connect with the things related to the state of Andhra Pradesh.
 California-based Jayara Komati, a special representative of the Telugu Indian community in North America, is one of the driving forces behind the project “Janmbhoomi” for the welfare of villagers in Andhra Pradesh.
-Check the schedule of Better Indian Conference in Silicon Valley.

 Indian Eagle, a trusted travel partner of Indians in America for booking their travel to India, publishes stories of Indians in USA, shares latest air travel news and lists upcoming Indian American events on Travel Beats, a leading Indian community portal.